Sri Raghavendrar: Soundtrack

 Soundtrack was composed by Ilaiyaraaja and lyrics for all songs were written by Vaali.
 The song "Parthale Theriyadha" is based on Anandabhairavi raga.
 The song "Aadal Kalaiye" is based on Charukesi raga.
 The song "Azhaikiran Madhavan" is based on Subhapantuvarali raga.
 The song "Ramanamam" is based on Mayamalavagowla raga.
 The song "Mazhaikkoru" is based on Amruthavarshini raga.
 The song "Unakum Enakum" was later reused by American Musical group Black Eyed Peas's bonus track "The Elephunk Theme" from their 2003 album Elephunk.

 Reception

 The film received tax exemption from Tamil Nadu government, and received positive reviews, primarily for Rajinikanth's performance, but became a box-office bomb.
 Despite this Rajinikanth won three awards for his performance: the Film Fans Association Award for Best Actor, Cinema Express Award for Best Actor – Tamil and Filmalaya Award for Best Actor.
-The film itself frequently features on lists compiling Rajinikanth's best films, and he considers it a personal favourite film.
+The film itself frequently features on lists compiling Rajinikanth's best movies, and he considers it a personal favourite film.
 Jayamanmadhan of Kalki praised Rajinikanth for scoring a century and choosing a role which is one of the hundred for his 100th film something that will make proud.